eleinadani/eleinadani.github.io/projects.md

 #### Past projects.

 These project have been completed and are no longer offered.
-If you find the topic very interesting, I am happy to discuss about possible follow-up projects on the same topics.
+If you find the topic very interesting, I am happy to discuss about possible follow-up projects on the same (or related) topic.

 * **[Compressed strings in a language VM].** Modern language VMs such as Google V8 or the Java Virtual Machine (JVM) represent in-memory strings using advanced runtime techniques such as Ropes.
 In this project we want to investigate if/how compression algorithms can be used in the context of language VMs to reduce memory consumption for large in-memory strings without negative performance impacts.
 Related work [(1)](https://www.cs.tufts.edu/comp/150FP/archive/hans-boehm/ropes.pdf).